yeatmanlab/roar-infosec/roar-sdlc.md

 1. Change Approval

-   - All code changes must be approved by the ROAR Director of Technology and Integration or a designated reviewer.
+   - All code changes must be approved by the ROAR Director of Technology and Innovation or a designated reviewer.
    - Approval is required before deploying the change to production.

 ## Conclusion